LydiaMT/city_explorer_api/README.md

 * Number and name of feature: Lab 9 | Day 4 - 3 Features
 * Estimate of time needed to complete: 6
 * Start time: 2:30pm
-* Finish time: TBD
+* Finish time: 4:45pm
-* Actual time needed to complete: TBD
+* Actual time needed to complete: 2.25

 ## Credits and Collaborations